anishbanda/UGAHacksXI/video_demo_script.md

 *(Type in 'Georgia Tech' to 'Piedmont Park')*
 Most GPS apps just give you the fastest route.
 LumenRoute calculates the **Eco-Impact**.

 We combine real-time traffic data, weather patterns from OpenWeatherMap, and current Air Quality Index (AQI) to generate routes that might be slightly slower but significantly greener.
+We will use the locations of south branch chicago river and west cerak road

 *(Point to the result card)*
 See here—LumenRoute suggests this alternative path.
 It avoids the congestion we saw earlier, reducing idle time and cutting CO2 emissions by [X]%.
 This puts sustainability directly in the hands of the driver.